rabi/chatbot/docs/api-quickstart.md

 - Searching for relevant context in a vector database based on user queries.
 - Handling adjustable parameters for generative models (model name, temperature, max tokens) and embeddings.

+## Swagger UI

+The Swagger interface (available at `https://myserver.com/docs`) can be used to discover the API endpoints and also try them.

 ## Endpoints

 ### `POST /prompt`